International Mathematical Olympiad selection process: Hong Kong

 18 students are then chosen according to their results in all the Phase tests and Prelim to attend the additional tests, Test 3 and Test 4 in late April or May.
 6 HK Team members and 6 alternate team members are then selected to join the Pre-IMO Intensive Training (also known as ‘Phase IV’) according to their results in all the tests mentioned above.
 The six HK team members will then join IMO.

 In addition, 6 students are selected to join the Chinese Mathematical Olympiad (CMO) according to their results in the Phase tests in Phase I and II, and Prelim.

 In the past, students are selected to join the China Western Mathematical Olympiad (CWMO), but IMOHKC has stopped sending representatives to CWMO.

+Unlike mainland China and Taiwan, there are no specific policies for university admission for students representing Hong Kong SAR in the IMO and other mathematics competitions.
+There was a case of an IMO team member denied a university place in Hong Kong by the University Grants Committee due to unsatisfactory grade in a language subject in the public examination.

 Iceland

 Iceland first joined the IMO in 1985.

 In Iceland, the Icelandic Mathematical Olympiad for Secondary School Students (Stærðfræðikeppni Framhaldsskólanema) was first held in the winter of 1984-1985, and it has been an annual occurrence ever since.
 It is hosted by the Icelandic Mathematical Organization and the Natural Sciences's Teacher Association.
 Its goals include increasing the interest of Icelandic secondary school students towards mathematics, and other fields built on a mathematical foundation.

 The contest is held in two parts every winter.
 First, a qualifier held in October of every year on two difficulty levels; upper level, and lower level.
 The lower level is intended for first year secondary school students, and the upper level for older students.
 Those who do well in the qualifier are invited to the final competition, held in March.

 Alongside honours and awards, the top students are selected to perform in various mathematical olympiads, including the Baltic Way, the Nordic Mathematical Contest, and the International Mathematical Olympiad.